vanniktech/VNTRSSReader/README.md

 - let me know if you have any

 ## Sample Code
 There is also an example project in this Git repository, where you can take a look at the library itself.
-Please read the INSTALL document if you want to execute / test the Example project.
+Please read the INSTALL document if you want to execute / test the example project.

 **Class.h**
 ```